spencer-cdw/redhat-training/rhcsa/rh134/11-firewall.md

 ## FirewallD

 firewallD uses a concept of `zone`.
-Packets are zassigned a zone based on source ip, interface, and other criteria.
+Packets are assigned a zone based on source ip, interface, and other criteria.

 ## Predefined Zones